Avaiga/taipy-doc/docs/manuals/cli/migrate-entities.md

 is recommended to update the Taipy application code to Taipy 3.0 before executing the entities migration.

-!!! important "Supported Taipy versions"
+!!! note "Supported Taipy versions"

     The migration supports **Taipy 2.0** or newer.